MooseThuraya/TestingDebuggingTeamProject/84_Super_Star_Trek/README.md

     - `4` Direction/distance calculator
     - `5` Quadrant nomenclature map

-6. Certain reports on the ship’s status are made by officers of the Enterprise who appears on the original TV Show—Spock,† Scott,† Uhura,† Chekov,† etc.
+6. Certain reports on the ship’s status are made by officers of the sstproject.Enterprise who appears on the original TV Show—Spock,† Scott,† Uhura,† Chekov,† etc.

 7. Klingons are non-stationary within their quadrants.
 If you try to maneuver on them, they will move and fire on you.